 To maintain your F-1 and J-1 student visa status, it is extremely important that you follow U.S. federal regulations regarding employment.
 You must receive work authorization from the Office of International Student Services before accepting employment.
 Do not work without obtaining authorization from the Office of International Student Services

 - On-Campus Employment for F-1 and J-1 Students

 International students may apply for jobs on campus but cannot begin work until they receive on campus work permission from the Office of International Student Services.

-Students on F-1 visas may work up to 20 hours per week on campus.
-Many on-campus positions pay the current minimum wage rate of U.S. $7.25/hour.
+Students on F-1 visas may work up to 20 hours per week on campus when school is in session during the fall and spring semesters.
 On-campus jobs are limited and there is no guarantee that every student will be able to secure on-campus employment.
 Students may work up to 40 hours a week during vacations and summer breaks.
 International students work in a variety of offices on campus including, but not limited to, the following: Student Gateway, Bookstore, Student Activities Center, Library, Dining Services, Children's Center, and student computer labs.